gmoe/voder/README.md

 # Development

-It's recommended that you use [NVM][nvm] to manage your Node version, but really anything past v18.x should work just fine.
+It's recommended that you use [NVM][nvm] to manage your Node version:

 ```sh
 # brew install node nvm (or whatever package manager is relevant to your system)